SkyRousse/blockShare/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## User Stories
+* As a user, I would like to add multiple items to my shopping cart.
+* As a user, I would like to see the total cost of all items in my cart.
+* As a user, I would like to select an item and see a description, cost, and other details.
+* As an admin or seller, I would like to list the products I have for sale.
+* As an admin or seller, I would like to update or remove products I have for sale.
+* As a user, I would like to leave feedback on an item.
+* As a user, I would like to leave a rating on an item.
+* As a user, I would like to leave a rating for a seller/store (if applicable).
+* As a user, I would like to sort ratings/comments from highest-to-lowest, or vis versa.
+* As an admin or seller, I would like to see information about all products I have for sale.
+* As an admin or seller, I would like to see the date a customer left a piece of feedback or rating.

 ## Prerequisites

 You will need the following things properly installed on your computer.